nicolaei/master/docs/thesis/source/02_existing_research.md

 ](static/probe_vs_beacon.png){ width=40%; #fig:probevsbeacons }

-In their tests, they found that the scanning timer for a probe request had a lot to say about your ability to discover other APs.
+In their tests, they found that the scanning timer for a probe request had a lot to say about the STA's ability to discover other APs.
 In general, the longer the timer, the better the chance of discovering other access points.
 Though over 100ms the benefit quickly diminish, as very few or no probe responses were received after this time, and the discovered APs mainly came from normal beacon frames.

-In addition to the length of the timer, they also found that the amount of scans mattered a lot to the discovery .
+In addition to the length of the timer, they also found that the amount of scans mattered a lot to the discovery.
 Even after 100 scans, the study found that up to 15% of all APs were not discovered.

-\todo{
-    Why are some access points discovered, while others are not?
-    Which APs are these (like, is it the distance that matters)?
-    Maybe it's their distance (ie. quality of the connection).
-}

 ### Network impact